 On this page you will find information about undergraduate admissions.
-For postgraduate admissions to taught (MMus) or research (MPhil/PhD), browse the links to the left or click here and here.
+For postgraduate admissions to taught (MMus) or research (MPhil/PhD) programmes, browse the links to the left.

 Ranked 3rd Music department in the UK for research in the 2014 Reseach Excellence Framwork (REF), Royal Holloway has been consistently recognised for international excellence.
 Click here for the Undergraduate Studies Music Brochure.

 The Music department at Royal Holloway is among the largest in the country and its flexible curriculum offers an exceptionally diverse range of research led courses and performance opportunities.
 Aside from performance and composition, a music degree involves studying texts, practices, cultures, and institutions.
 It is a particularly rich and intellectually stimulating degree, and undergraduate music students touch on issues in history, sociology, ethnology, and philosophy, as well as the more specific areas of music history and theory.
 The breadth of expertise in our department is reflected in the first-year undergraduate textbook An Introduction to Music Studies.

 Applicants who need Royal Holloway to sponsor their studies in the UK should read Tier 4 guidance published by UKVI, available here.